Interactive Map

 Adding and Removing Weather Data

-Adding and removing weather layers once you’ve created your map instance is simple.
-All you need is the layer code associated with the layer you want to add, which is typically the same as the Aeris Maps (AMP) layer code.
+Adding and removing weather layers once you've created your map instance is simple.
+All you need is the layer code associated with the layer you want to add, which is typically the same as the Aeris Maps (Raster Maps) layer code (opens in a new tab).

 Refer to the Managing Layers documentation for more information on adding and removing weather data with your map.